lucasayres/python-tools/README.md

 ![Made with Python](http://forthebadge.com/images/badges/made-with-python.svg)

-A collection of [Python](https://www.python.org) tools and utilities to make your life easier.
+A collection of [Python](https://www.python.org) tools, scripts and utilities to make your life easier.

 ## Tools